DamOConnor/eani/labs/lab01/lab01.md

 ## Questions
 - How many files have been downloaded?
-- What type of files are they?
+- What type of files are they? (.csv, .xlsx, other?)
 - Are they all in the same format with the same headers?
 - Could this process be automated further?